mrdk/mind/doc/words.rst

 .. word:: >forward	( 'textstream -- addr )

-      	The TOS contains the address of a textstream structure: compute the address of its `forward` routine.
+      	The TOS contains the address of a textstream structure: compute the address of its :word:`forward` routine.
 The routine has the signature ( stream -- ).

 .. word:: >current@	( 'textstream -- addr )

-      	The TOS contains the address of a textstream structure: compute the address of its `current@` routine.
+      	The TOS contains the address of a textstream structure: compute the address of its :word:`current@` routine.
 The routine has the signature ( stream -- char ).

 .. word:: >eos		( 'textstream -- addr )

-      	The TOS contains the address of a textstream structure: compute the address of its `eos` routine.
+      	The TOS contains the address of a textstream structure: compute the address of its :word:`eos` routine.
 The routine has the signature ( stream -- bool ).

 .. word:: >#eos		( 'textstream -- addr )

-      	The TOS contains the address of a textstream structure: compute the address of its `eos` field.
+      	The TOS contains the address of a textstream structure: compute the address of its :word:`eos` field.
 The field is one cell wide and contains the "end of stream" constant of this textstream.

 .. word:: >line#	( 'textstream -- addr )

-      	The TOS contains the address of a textstream structure: compute the address of its `line#` field.
+      	The TOS contains the address of a textstream structure: compute the address of its :word:`line#` field.
 The field is one cell wide and contains the current line number of this textstream.

 .. word:: /textstream	( -- n )

          	Number of bytes in a text stream structure.

 .. word:: 'instream	( -- addr )